JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] I use Julia in production for a business critical task
 - [ ] I use Julia because it is required for classes at my university
 - [ ] I use Julia for hobby programming
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other

-11. Which of the following types of Julia packages have you created or contributed to?Please select all that apply.
+11. Which of the following types of Julia packages have you created or contributed to?
+Please select all that apply.
 - [ ] Open source and registered in the Julia general registry
 - [ ] Open source and not registered in the Julia general registry
 - [ ] Private and not registered in the Julia general registry
-- [ ] None of the above.
+- [ ] None of the above
 - [ ] Other